mc-nya/FedNest/README.md

 ### Figure 2
 ![alt](figs/fig2.png)

 To reproduce the hyper-representation experiments on MNIST dataset, the [**script**](reproduce/fig2.sh) provides the setup.
-After running this script, use following command to generate the correspoing figure.
+After running this script, use following command to generate the corresponding figure.
 >python reproduce/fig2.py

 ### Figure 3
 ![alt](figs/fig3.png)

 To reproduce the imbalanced learning experiments on MNIST dataset, the [**script**](reproduce/fig3.sh) provides the setup.
-After running this script, use following command to generate the correspoing figure.
+After running this script, use following command to generate the corresponding figure.
 >python reproduce/fig3.py